devnull-cz/c-prog-lang/modules/integer-literals.md

-## conversion
+# Integer Literals

+- An *integer literal* can be a decimal, octal, or hexadecimal constant.

-- all of these are equal:
+- so, all of these are equal:
 ```C
 	printf("%c\n", 'A'); // will print an integer as a character
 	// --> A